austinhuang0131/austinhuang0131.github.io/discord-server-guide.md

 Once you know how to keep your population, you should impose measures to increase your member count.

 ### Advertising
 Your advertising slogan/text/description should point out what you have (Purpose and/or Type 1 events) plus some attractive treats (Type 3 events).
 Try create several versions of it, long ones for listing servers and short ones for listing websites.
 Though, do keep it short and on point in general.
+Refer to [this AYS article about writing descriptions](https://medium.com/advertise-your-server/writing-a-server-description-advert-69020c49689a).

 [This page](/./advertising) lists most places for advertising.
 Remember to bump your server regularly to keep your server at the top of rankings.